Premam Poojyam

 Premam Poojyam is a 2021 Indian Kannada romantic film written, directed, and co-produced by Dr. Raghavendra B S, making his debut.
 The film is being produced by Dr. Rakshith Kedambadi, Dr. Rajkumar Janakiraman, Dr. Raghavendra S, Manoj Krishnan under the banner Kedambadi Creations.
-It features Prem Kumar and Brinda Acharya along with Aindrita Ray in the lead roles.
+It features Prem and Brinda Acharya along with Aindrita Ray in the lead roles.
 The supporting cast includes Master Anand, Anu Prabhakar and Avinash.
 The score and soundtrack for the film is by Dr. Raghavendra BS and the cinematography is by Naveen Kumar.
 The film received a positive response from both public and critics and it was declared as a hit at the box office.